Can4eyc/my-infra-prod/README.md

-# my-infra-prod
+# This is prod Terraform repo is for infra
-Terraform code by Terraform
+Last modified by: Aleks :)